rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

 way to catch defects early.
 At this time, they are usually still cheap to fix.

 There are however much more important benefits.
 Instead of individual developers, the team is responsible for the internal and external quality of the code.
-This is a great remedy against the blame culture that is still present in many organizations.
+This is a great remedy against the blame culture that is still present in many organisations.
 Managers or team members can no longer point fingers to an individual for not delivering a feature within the expected quality range.
 You tend to become happier and more productive, knowing that the team has your back.
-You can afford to make a mistake, knowing that someone will point it out quickly.
+You can afford to make a mistake; someone will find it quickly.

 Another effect is something called 'swarming' in Kanban.
 Because you are encouraged to help out on other branches before starting your own, you start to help others finishing work in progress.
 Stories are finished faster, and there's a better flow throughout the system.
-Especially when stories are difficult, or when stories block other stories, it's liberating to have people come and help you spontaneously get it done.
+Especially when stories are difficult, or when stories block other stories, it's liberating to have people come and help you to get it done.

-And of course, there's all the benefits from the sense of code co-ownership.
+And of course, there's all the benefits from the clear sense of code co-ownership.
 It's invaluable to have a team where everybody knows what the code does, why it's designed that way, how everything fits together.
 It also reduces the Bus Factor: no single team member is a bottleneck.
 Best practices are shared, and the code is more consistent.
 Opportunities for reuse are spotted before lots of duplication happens.